Nenkai/Grimoire/REGARDING_OTHER_ONLINE_SERVERS.md

 # Regarding "Other" Online Servers

-This repository is the first and only implementation of a custom server for either GT5, or GT6.
+This repository is the first and only implementation of a custom server for either GT5, or GT6 back in 2021.
+If you're here from the GT5 MM/GT6 Spec II mod, note that this was only written to spread awareness for people potentially wanting to use online servers (aside from the LAN capabilities), neither mods block ability to use online servers.

-I've been aware that other projects have been using this very source **out of my will**, such as projects run by a certain 'Irekej'.
+I've been aware that other projects have been using this very source project **out of my will**, such as projects run by a certain 'Irekej'.

 I initially released a proof of concept (in the event that I am unable to release anything, just incase), while working on an actual server.